maurasaxon/Saxon-Portfolio/Final_Project_COMPLETE.md

 ![User research protocol responses](https://user-images.githubusercontent.com/54918227/66163122-9f15bf80-e5fd-11e9-84aa-dfbfb261c081.JPG)

 These responses helped me understand what I need to improve upon particularly visually/aesthetically.
 If I could go back and rework the questions, I would ask more specifically what type of story they see this data telling.
 I think my target audience are people who are familiar with Public Health issues.
 More specifically, I think the target audience are people are feminists and passionate about women's health.
 White women are the demographic that would read this article; Black women already know that Maternal Mortality is a big problem in their community because they are the ones experiencing this.
 Half of the reviewers of my Wireframes were White women.
 There are a few changes that I need to make to my data visualizations.
 There is a significant addition I need to make, though.
-I must add the correlation between prenatal visits and low maternal mortality.
+I must add the correlation between no prenatal visits and high maternal mortality.
 I know the data exists, but I cannot find a direct visual.
 My plan is to just put the two graphs near one another and explain the correlation.
 Some other critics said I should expand the data on race, but I found very inconsistent data sets regarding Hispanics, Asians, Pacific Islanders, American Indians, and Alaskan Natives.
 The only two consistently observed races were Black and White so I decided to just visualize those.

 Below is an updated Wireframe 1:
 ![Percentage of Black and White PA Women who Receive No Prenatal Care](https://user-images.githubusercontent.com/54918227/66612900-883d1300-eb91-11e9-93c2-3ed5efce89de.png)